-During 2021, the BoD has met 9 times discussing important issues surrounding the Company's operations in an effort to effectively discharge its duties.
+During 2022, the BoD has met 36 times (either via physical meetings or through teleconferences) discussing important issues surrounding the Company's operations in an effort to effectively discharge its duties.

-2.9.
+2.11.
 Board Risk Management Declaration

 The Company's Risk Management Committee is entitled to review and appropriately assess the effectiveness of the risk management strategies and procedures adopted by the Company.